byCedric/Docker/deprecations/ci-node/README.md

-# Node - Continuous Integration
+# [DEPRECATED] Node - Continuous Integration

+> Node's images already contains optimizations for fast CI environments, there is no need for this anymore.

 A simple Node image based on Alpine Linux, CI/CD environments.